Stealing Park Lands for private profit - two sites targeted

 State (and World) Heritage listing of the Park Lands is among APPA's key 'Objectives' in our Constitution.

 We're not sure why it's taken so long, but a State "heritage assessment" of the Adelaide Park Lands and City Squares finally began in April 2017.
-However, the State Heritage Unit within the Department of Environment, Water and Natural Resources (DEWNR) has appointed a consultant firm that is beset with multiple conflicts of interest.
+However, the State Heritage Unit within the Department of Environment, Water and Natural Resources (DEWNR) appointed a consultant firm that was beset with multiple conflicts of interest.

 Dash Architects by its own admission, is working to alienate parts of the Park Lands on behalf of several clients.

-APPA has called on either DEWNR or the Department's Minister, Ian Hunter, to re-start the process with a consultant that is not being paid to jeopardise any part of the Park Lands.
+APPA urged DEWNR to re-start the process with a consultant that was not being paid to jeopardise any part of the Park Lands.

 - a report from the heritage consultant - originally expected in 2017 but now likely by mid-2018; and (if all goes well);

 - Then another three-month period of public consultation would follow before;

-- the listing could be "confirmed" presumably by late 2018.
+- the listing could be "confirmed" presumably by early 2019.

 The final decision will be made by the ten-member State Heritage Council.